rapid7/metasploit-framework/documentation/modules/auxiliary/gather/shodan_honeyscore.md

-The `shodan_honeyscore` module utilize the [Shodan](https://www.shodan.io/) API to determine whether or not a server is a honeypot or not.
+The `shodan_honeyscore` module utilizes the [Shodan](https://www.shodan.io/) API to determine whether or not a server is a honeypot or not.
 When setting the module options, we aren't directly requesting `TARGET`, we are requesting the shodan API to analyze `TARGET` and return a honeyscore from 0.0 to 1.0.
 0.0 being `not a honeypot` and 1.0 being a `honeypot`.
 The original website for the honeypot system can be found here: https://honeyscore.shodan.io/.

 #### NOTE: